We all live in a watershed

 This is a cartoon of a watershed (aka drainage basin, catchment).
 The blue lines are streams or rivers.
 Streams may only carry water during rainstorms and be dry at other times.
 The dashed line represents the watershed boundary.
 Rain or snow that falls within the watershed boundary can flow through to the river network and eventually reach the river mouth – at the bottom of the figure – because of differences in elevation.
 Rain or snow that falls outside the watershed boundary will drain a different watershed.
 Figure: Zimbres 2005.

 For my work, a watershed is a “unit” of study.
 Large watersheds contain many smaller watersheds.
 How you define a watershed boundary depends on your interest.
 For example, when I studied nitrogen fluxes to the Gulf of Mexico, the relevant "unit" was the entire watershed of the Mississippi River (the green-colored area in the figure below).
 This watershed is huge and occupies 40% of the area of the continental US.
-If I had just wanted to want to look at just the Ohio River, the area would have been much smaller.
+If I had only wanted to want to look at just the Ohio River, the area would have been much smaller.

 The Mississippi River drains about 40% of the area of the continental US (green shaded areas).
 The watershed can be divided into a number of smaller watersheds (gray lines).
 For example, this figure shows seven sub-watersheds, but there are other ways of defining them.